 Major code BS5512

-The Bachelor of Science in Sport and Lifestyle Studies is a liberal arts degree, offered through Regional Higher Education (RHE), which will prepare graduates for meaningful employment in Appalachian Ohio.
-The interdisciplinary curriculum is comprised of core didactic courses and a set of departmental and professional requirements.
-The core didactic requirements introduce the foundations of sport, recreation, health/wellness, and ethics; and provide theoretical and practical development in the areas of leadership and management.
-The extra departmental and professional requirement component has four subsets: students will choose from a variety of activity courses designed to build their personal recreation and sports skills; select from a choice of introductory business courses; select from a choice of biological science courses; and select from upper level courses in related discipline offerings.
-In addition to these 63 semester hours of core major requirements, the degree requires the completion of minor or certificate to be selected in consultation with an Academic Advisor.
-Due to several Tier II courses also being required in the core, students who enter the major their first year and who follow solid advising guidelines may be able to complete two minors.
-This flexibility in course selection will allow students to tailor the degree towards their personal interests, as well as their projected community needs, thus enhancing their potential to meet community job market demands.
+The Bachelor of Science in Sport and Lifestyle Studies is a liberal arts degree offered through Ohio University’s Department of Recreation and Sport Pedagogy on the Eastern campus, Lancaster campus, Pickerington Center, and Zanesville campus.
+The degree is intended to prepare graduates for meaningful employment in the field of sports and recreation.
+The core didactic requirements introduce the foundations of sport, recreation, health/wellness, and ethics.
+They also provide theoretical and practical development in the areas of leadership and management.
+The extra departmental and professional requirement components allow students to choose from a variety of activity courses designed to build their personal recreation and sports skills; select from a choice of introductory business courses; select from a choice of biological science courses; and select from upper level courses in related discipline offerings.
+In addition to these 63 semester hours of core major requirements, the degree requires the completion of a minor or certificate selected in consultation with an Academic Advisor.
+Students who follow advising guidelines may be able to complete two minors or a double major.
+The Bachelor of Science in Applied Management is particularly well-suited as a second major.
+The Bachelor of Science in Sport & Lifestyle Studies may also serve as a degree completion program for transfer students with an associate degree with a sport, recreation, or fitness emphasis.
+The flexibility in course selection allows students to tailor the degree towards their personal interests, as well as their projected community needs, thus enhancing their potential to meet community job market demands.

 No requirements beyond Ohio University admission requirements.